Scientific name: Bombus hypnorum

 Think you've seen one?

-Take a photo and complete our simple online form.
-Your record will help us learn more about their distribution.
+Take a photo and complete our simple online form to help us learn more about their distribution.

-Explore our interactive map and see where the Tree Bumblebee and other Species Quest bugs have been recorded so far.
+Explore our interactive map and see where the Tree Bumblebee has been recorded so far.

 Need help with identification?